 Figure.
 Approximation of optimal temperature and humidity ranges for people with respiratory issues

-Indoor humidity levels in the home can play an important role in family health, particularly where asthma and/or allergies are present.
+Indoor humidity levels can play an important role in your household’s health, particularly for people with asthma or allergies.

 - Dehumidifiers will extract water from the air and reduce humidity.

-- Most forms of heating will lower relative humidity, which in the case of high relative humidity is good, but in limited cases may cause air to become too dry.
+- Most forms of heating will lower relative humidity, but in some cases may cause air to become too dry.
 Avoid unflued gas heating and open fireplaces.

-- Except in very dry areas, an evaporative air-conditioner should not be used as it will increase humidity.
+- Except in very dry areas, avoid using an evaporative air-conditioner as it will increase humidity.